 select * from v$listener_network;

 XE.
 Enter the details as shown in the below screenshot.
 You have to provide the same password when we entered it during the database installation.

 After entering the details as above, test the connection.
-If all the details are correct status will show as Success.
+If all the details are correct status will show as ‘Success’ in the bottom left corner.
 You can save the connection, and start using the database from a new query window.